sardorDev88/test/README.md

 # test
 This is a new shell command
-this is second shell command
+this is the second shell command